 where

-In the presence of interaction effects between criteria, this index can be extended as in \cite{FigueiraEtAl09}.

-\item \textit{The effect of the discordant criteria.} The effect of a discordant criteria $g_j$ reflects the opposing power of such a criterion, and it makes use of another preference parameter, called the veto threshold, which may vary (directly or inversely) or be constant, like the indifference and preference thresholds.
-Let us consider such a veto threshold as constant and denote it by $v_j$.
-The opposing power of this criterion can be modelled through a per-criterion discordance as follows.
+In presence of interaction effects between criteria, this index can be extended as in \cite{FigueiraEtAl09}. \item \textit{The effect of the discordant criteria.} The effect of a discordant criteria $g_j$ reflects the opposing power of such criterion, and it makes use of another preference parameter called veto threshold, which may vary (directly or inversely) or be constant as the indifference and preference thresholds.
+Let us consider such a veto threshold and constant and denote it by $v_j$.
+The opposing power of this criterion can be modeled through a per-criterion discordance as follows.

-\item \textit{The credibility degree of an outranking relation.} The degree to which $a$ outranks $b$ can be modelled through the following formula.
+\item \textit{The credibility degree of an outranking relation.} The degree in which $a$ outranks $b$ can be modeled through the following formula.

 where